 Consider how you can temporarily — or maybe even permanently — adopt different revenue streams.
 Diversifying your revenue streams can alleviate cost pressures, and introduce a more diversified revenue stream in the long term.

-Focus on personalisation, if you want to keep you customers make it all about them
+Focus on personalisation, if you want to keep your customers make it all about them

-The last thing you want to do is indulge in self gratification during a recession, and glorify how wonderful and fantastic you are, while your customers suffer.
-You might as well say “who gives a toss about you darling, it’s all about me”.
+The last thing you want to do is indulge in self-gratification during a recession, and glorify how fantastic you are, while your customers suffer.
+You might as well say “Who gives a toss about you darling, it’s all about me”.

-The luxury of being an elite brand is it’s immediate association with all things beautiful and expensive.
-Often however, the real profits come from more mundane sources, thereby maintaining the value.
+The luxury of being an elite brand is its immediate association with all things beautiful and expensive.
+Often, however, the real profits come from more mundane sources, thereby maintaining the value.
 If you can’t shift the bulk of your stock, it ridicules the single, one-off, exclusive lines.
-When you have the rug pulled from underneath you, be that suddenly finding all you lower ticket items stop selling, or no customer’s coming to you at all, it is good to take stock about their needs and wants to demonstrate your appreciation of them, rather than your own.
+When you have the rug pulled from underneath you, be that suddenly finding all your lower ticket items stop selling, or no customers coming to you at all, it is good to take stock of their needs and wants to demonstrate your appreciation of them, rather than your own.

-This may be a fundamental ethos change too far for some, if interpreted nonchalantly, but there are always ways and means to do this without denigrating brand value.
-Something as simple as adopting email software that personalises product selection, to each individual consumer, being just one.
-The added advantage of this is the lack of necessity for staff, as such systems run autonomously to perfect data accuracy, and therefore are exceptionally cost efficient.
-Larger organisations should be running this type of software already, unless they have been hoodwinked by ESPs into believing they have it in built already.
+This may be a fundamental ethos change too far for some if interpreted nonchalantly, but there are always ways and means to do this without denigrating brand value.
+Something as simple as adopting email software that hyper-personalised product selection, to each consumer, being just one.
+The added advantage of this is the lack of necessity for staff, as such systems run autonomously to perfect data accuracy, and therefore are exceptionally cost-efficient.
+Larger organisations should be running this type of software already unless they have been hoodwinked by ESPs into believing they have it built already.

 Reconsider variable costs during a recession